RuggedEdgeAI/helloalertfgs/README.md

 # HelloAlertFGS

-Sample app for ISM Push to Talk/SOS intents using a foreground service.
+Sample app for ISM Push to Talk/SOS intents using a foreground service on the RuggedWatch.

 To start it, use following `adb` command: